 Our lead candidate in the immunology pipeline is TNX-1500\, a humanized mAb, directed against CD40-ligand, or CD40L (also known as CD154), engineered to modulate binding to Fc receptors, that is being developed as a prophylaxis against organ transplant rejection as well as to treat autoimmune conditions.
 In experiments at the Massachusetts General Hospital or MGH, a teaching hospital of Harvard Medical School, TNX-1500 is being studied as monotherapy or in combination with other immunosuppressive agents in heart and kidney allogeneic organ transplants in non-human primates.
 Preliminary results from ongoing experiments in kidney and heart transplants indicate that TNX-1500 appears to have comparable efficacy to historical experiments using the chimeric mouse/human IgG1 version (5c8H1) of the anti-CD40L mAb 5c8.
 First generation anti-CD40L mAb therapies were associated with an increased risk of blood clots or thrombosis.
-In the non-human primate studies with TNX-1500 for the prevention of rejection in allogeneic organ transplants, no evidence of thrombosis has been observed so far.
-We expect to start a Phase 1 study of TNX-1500 in the second quarter of 2023.
+In the non-human primate studies with TNX-1500 for the prevention of rejection in allogeneic organ transplants in combination with other immunosuppressive agents in xenogeneic organ transplants in non-human primate studies with TNX-1500 for the prevention of TNX-1500 in the second quarter of 2023.
 TNX-1500 also is being studied in combination with other immunosuppressive agents in xenogeneic organ transplants in non-human primates at MGH and at the University of Maryland at Baltimore or UMB.
 In experiments at UMB, TNX-1500 is being studied to prevent rejection of xenogeneic hearts from genetically engineered pigs developed by the Revivicor division of United Therapeutics Corporation.